- BEHIND THE HEADLINES: Who is responsible for protecting us? Read More

 - Warriors win, Tridents face exit Read More

-- Dorsett the one to beat Read More
+- EDITORIAL: On the highway to regression Read More

 BEVERLY HILLS, Calif.
 (AP) — Ben Affleck's "Argo" earned him best motion picture drama and director honors at last night's ceremony.
 The awards came just a few days after Affleck was surprisingly omitted from the best-director category at the Academy Award nominations.
 Affleck also stars in the real-life drama as the CIA operative who orchestrated a daring rescue of six American embassy employees during the 1979 Iranian hostage crisis.
 These wins seem to shake up the Oscar race, in which Steven Spielberg's stately, historical epic "Lincoln" was looking like a juggernaut.
 Despite seven Golden Globe nominations, "Lincoln" earned just one award: best actor for Daniel Day-Lewis' intense, richly detailed portrayal of Abraham Lincoln as he fought for passage of the 13th Amendment, abolishing slavery.
 Spielberg's film heads into the Feb.
 24 Academy Awards with a leading 12 nominations.
 The other big winner of the Hollywood Foreign Press Association's honors was "Les Miserables."
 Based on the international musical sensation and Victor Hugo's novel of strife and redemption in 19th century France, it won best picture musical or comedy, best actor for Hugh Jackman and best supporting actress for Anne Hathaway.
 "Honestly, I would have played a musket, so I'm thrilled I got to sing a really good song," Hathaway joked backstage.
 She belts out the dramatic "I Dreamed a Dream" as the doomed prostitute Fantine.